BubbatheVTOG/Nvim-Config/README.md

 	<li>Enhancements or fixes I want to implement when I have time or an idea of how to fix it.
 	<ul>
 		<li>seletion file insertion
-		<li>add test for if has('wal'), to load wal, or to load another colorscheme and airlinetheme.
 		<li>add toggle for columncolor stuff*81,121)
 		<li>configure easymotions https://github.com/easymotion/vim-easymotion
-		<li>config goldenratio to be disabled when it enter syntastic split.
 		<li>SpellFix() confirms replacement, or at least echo's changes.
 	</ul>
 </ul>